microsoft/Windows-appsample-Xaml-Hosting/README.md

 You can optionally install the [C++/WinRT Visual Studio Extension (VSIX)](https://aka.ms/cppwinrt/vsix).
 When you open the project, it will install the [Microsoft.Windows.CppWinRT NuGet package](https://www.nuget.org/packages/Microsoft.Windows.CppWinRT/).

 > [!NOTE]
-> This sample is primarily targeted at Windows 10, version 1809 (10.0; Build 17763), also known as the Windows 10 October 2018 Update.
-However, we did some testing on the Windows 10, version 1903 (10.0; Build 18343) [Insider Preview](https://www.microsoft.com/software-download/windowsinsiderpreviewiso), and it worked after we added the `maxversiontested` element in the application manifest.
+> When we tested this sample on Windows 10, version 1903, it worked after we added the `maxversiontested` element in the application manifest.
 But there were issues with the Reveal effects.
 As a workaround, the transparency effects were disabled in the OS Settings; meanwhile the Product Feature team is finishing the work.

 # App architecture